West Fork Petty Creek Rd 22

 Trail Overview

 If you're looking for access to deep sections of Lolo National Forest near Alberton, this is a great place to start.
-The road is well maintained gravel and dirt during summer but the snow doesn't usually melt until late spring.
-Make sure to keep your speed low for the first 4 miles to keep from kicking up too much dust in the residential portion of this road before climbing up to the ridge line.
-There are a couple rocky sections but their bark is worse than their bite (they look worse than they are) so most vehicles shouldn't have any trouble with this road even without 4WD.
-The road ends in a gate but the road continues on for those looking for a smooth walk after letting the vehicle do the work of the initial ascent.
+The road is well-maintained gravel and dirt during summer, but the snow doesn't usually melt until late spring.
+Make sure to keep your speed low for the first 4 miles to keep from kicking up too much dust in the residential portion before climbing up to the ridgeline.
+There are a couple of rocky sections, but their bark is worse than their bite (they look worse than they are); most vehicles shouldn't have any trouble with this road, even without 4WD.
+The road ends at a gate but continues for those looking for a smoother walk after the initial ascent.

 Difficulty